althonos/nanoset.py/README.md

 contrary to the ubiquitous [`list`](https://docs.python.org/3.7/library/stdtypes.html#list) collection, `set` is not ordered (or, more accurately, *does not let you access the order it stores the elements in*).
-The other feature of `set` is that just like their mathematical counterpart, they do not allow duplicate, which is very useful for some algorithms.
+The other feature of `set` is that just like its mathematical counterpart, it does not allow duplicates, which is very useful for some algorithms.
 However, **sets are memory-expensive**:
 ```python
 >>> import sys